Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 }
 ```

 The Azure IoT Edge extension relies on the currently selected target platform to choose a key under *platforms*.
-For this sample, only the *amd64* (Linux) target is supported in *CompressionModule* module metadata file, however many modules may support multiple target platforms.
+For this sample, only the *amd64* (Linux) target is supported in *CompressionModule* module metadata file, however many modules support multiple target platforms.
 The *.debug*  suffix on the placeholder in the deployment template (*deployment.debug.template.json*) indicates that the Azure IoT Edge extension should use the Dockerfile listed under the *amd64.debug* key.

 The *module.json* file also contains keys that are used to construct the *docker build* command along with the Dockerfile name.
 The *contextPath* key is used to set the Docker build context, which is explained more in the next section of this document.
 The *buildOptions* key can be used to passed additional parameters to *docker build*.